 The ideal moist, lightly sweet cornbread.

-Meet This Old Fashioned Cast-Iron Skillet Cornbread Recipe
+Meet This Old Fashioned Buttermilk Skillet Cornbread Recipe

 Everyone likes cornbread.
 On that much, we agree.
 From there, things get a little controversial.

 Should cornbread be sweet?
 Or is sweet cornbread inauthentic?
 Does savory cornbread capture the history of this elementary American bread in its purest form?
 (Answers below.)

 One thing is certain, though.
 No matter the sweet/savory cornbread debate, one thing cannot be debated: Jubilee‘s Spanish green chili buttermilk skillet cornbread recipe may be the best you will ever make.

 This “Spanish” green chili skillet cornbread recipe comes from food writer and historian Toni Tipton-Martin’s cookbook, Jubilee.
 Jubilee won multiple cookbook awards, including a James Beard.
 The cookbook was an IACP award finalist, and named one of the best cookbooks of the year by the New York Times and many more.

 Jubilee presents an important addition to the American cookbook cannon.
 Tipton-Martin wraps her beautiful and thoughtfully-rendered recipes in their African-American (i.e., American) history.

 This cornbread, she explains, gets called “Spanish cornbread” because black cookbook authors living in the South and Southwest enjoyed cooking with Mexican ingredients like hot chiles and tomatoes, which they called Spanish ingredients.

 The Savory vs. Sweet Buttermilk Cornbread Debate